 The home screen shows employees a number for how much they can spend, by subtracting upcoming expenses from their current bank balance.

 Borrowing money can be problematic.
-Instead, Even lets employees get up to 50% of their own wages that they've already earned, before payday, without added fees or interest.
+Instead, Even lets employees get access to their own wages that they've already earned, before payday, without added fees or interest.

 By connecting to employees’ bank accounts we can detect which expenses employees pay regularly, and help plan for future expenses.